Businesses and Organizations

-Five to Thrive: 5 Strategies to Prevent Burnout and Flourish at Work.
+Five to Thrive: 5 strategies to prevent burnout and learn to flourish at work

 Multiple demands on time, competing priorities, and other work stressors can eventually lead to employee dissatisfaction and burnout.
-This workshop will offer 5 exercises to help employees re-connect with what they value about their work, strengthen focus, and replenish energy.
-These exercises have been shown to improve health, engagement and increase flourishing.
+This workshop will offer five strategies to help employees re-connect with what they value about their work, strengthen focus, and replenish energy.
+These exercises have been shown to improve health and productivity and promote flourishing.

 To learn more, please contact Jessica Gifford, email@example.com, 413-548-4688.